bics/BestBarber/README.md

 Below the employees is a link to open the form but instead of an appointment the users can submit a question.\
 \
 The form itself as previously stated is a modal to ensure a dynamic flow of interaction.
 The form itself in all cases have a required "Name" and "Email" input.\
-Depending on the action chosen (appointment or general question), a date picker is present for appointments and a text area is present for the other case.
-Both fields are required to submit the form on their respective action.\
+Depending on the action chosen (appointment or general question), a date picker and employee selector is present for appointments and a text area is present for the other case.
+All fields are required to submit the form on their respective action.\
 \
 Once the form is submitted a confirmation is shown to inform the user.